DuPage Road Trip – Where Nature Meets Art

 Across the street is the 48-acre campus of Elmhurst University, which happens to also be a designated arboretum.
 You can easily spend a whole day in Elmhurst, especially powered with a good cup of caffeine from Brewpoint Coffee.
 Shop the city’s downtown at Elmhurst City Centre; view the exhibit at Elmhurst History Museum; enjoy a craft beer and gourmet burger in Pints’ beer garden — a favorite for locals during football season; and complete your day with dinner at the newly opened Mata Ne New Asian restaurant, offering an elevated dining experience that combines seasonal New Asian cuisine, exquisite wine selection, and world-class service.
 Mata Ne in Japanese translates to “see you soon.”

 We cannot talk about art and not mention theater.
 The lights are shining once again on Broadway — filling a huge void for lovers of this form of artistic expression.
 No need to go to NYC or even downtown Chicago when DuPage boasts Drury Lane Theatre, renowned for its Broadway-caliber performances, elegant reception space, and free parking.
 The excitement of live theater is irreplaceable.
-Join us in celebration for the return of theater: Drury Lane’s 2021-2022 season is full of favorites, starting with Forever Plaid running through November 7, 2021.
+Join us in celebration for the return of theater: Drury Lane’s 2022 season is full of favorites.